Sciencesing/WEDesignWebsite-Copy/_posts/2021-05-13-administration.md

 Our administrative division works behind the scenes on the less technical but equal important tasks.
 These tasks include:
   * Sponsorship organization
-  * Discussion of competition regulations
+  * Finance management
+  * Competition coordination
+  * University coordination
+  * GrabCAD management
+  * Document organisation and management
+  * Marketing Material (posters and presentations)
   * And of course, management of this website!

-Typically, anyone can do both administrative and one of mechanical or electrical tasks
+Typically, anyone can do both administrative and one of mechanical or electrical tasks.